 According to a story, Nehemiah, a high official in the Persian court of King Artaxerxes I at the capital city of Susa, was very troubled that there was no wall to protect his beloved city of Jerusalem, its walls and gates.
 In 2005, Dr. Eilat Mazar, of the Hebrew University and the Shalem Center, specializing in Jerusalem and Phoenician archeology, uncovered a small part of King David’s royal palace constructed by King Hiram of Tyre, the contemporary Phoenician ruler and his ally against the Philistines.

 Later, Dr. Mazar discovered an ancient, massive wall measuring 5 meters in width, located on the eastern side of the palace.
-Close to the palace wall stood a large stone tower where some pottery in form of arrowheads, shards and other artifacts was also found.
+Close to the palace wall stood a large stone tower where some pottery in the form of arrowheads, shards, and other artifacts was also found.
 Read more

 The accuracy of the Old Testament is a controversial topic among scientists.
 Many regard the ancient text as inaccurate and untrue.

 Needless to say that Christian people are of a different opinion.
 The discovery of 15,000 ancient Ebla tablets speaks in favor of the Old Testament.

 For many years, the critics of the Old Testament continued to argue that Moses invented the stories found in Genesis.
 The critics contended that the ancient people of the Old Testament times were too primitive to record documents with precise details.